10 Things You Must Know before Using Essential Oils on Your Dog

 Essential oils may be used for many different species of animals but some oils should never be used on cats, in particular.
 “The liver in cats is less efficient at detoxifying various compounds.
 This is why cats are more easily sickened by certain medications and products,” says Carol Osborne, DVM, integrative veterinarian, of the Chagrin Falls Veterinary Center and Pet Clinic.
 “For example, some essential oils contain polyphenols, which makes them potentially toxic to cats.
 Oils in this group include oregano, thyme, cinnamon bark, clove, and wintergreen.
 These oils are usually not used in cats,” warns Dr. Osborne.
 Always consult your veterinarian before using essential oils on any animal.
 Here are 17 other interesting facts you didn’t know about cats.

 Essential oils can be used alongside nutritional supplements, diet, exercise, massage, and acupuncture to improve your dog’s health (here are some signs your pup is sick).
 There are several ways to administer essential oils.
 The specific health or behavioral issue will dictate the best method.
 Dr. Osborne says that essential oils may be applied topically, diffused with distilled water in a room, mixed with food, or added to drinking water.
 “Specific oils have specific requirements which enhance their effectiveness.
 Many oils work best and act synergistically when used in combination with other essential oils,” notes Osborne.
 If your dog already has patches of red, raw skin, he will likely be very sensitive to oils.
 “In these cases, in addition to causing skin irritations and hives, these oils are also absorbed into the bloodstream which may not be beneficial to your pet,” says Osborne.
+Is there a dog lover in your life?
+They’ll love these gifts.

 Get the good stuff